 If you discover that your students don’t understand fractions as well as you thought, don’t worry.
 Most students can learn fraction concepts quite easily if we approach them the right way.

-And to start, we want our students to understand fractions two different ways: as parts of a whole, and as division.
+Start by making sure your students understand fractions in two different ways: as parts of a whole, or as quotients.

 There are more than two ways to understand fractions, but these two are fundamental.
-And the other meanings (parts of a set, ratio, rate, and length) can be derived from the first two.
+And the other meanings (items in a set, ratios, rates, or lengths) can be derived from the first two.

 Parts of a Whole